Subject Leader - Mrs L Gill & Miss M Harrison (Shadow)

 At St Pius X we actively encourage reading at home.
 Asking your child questions while reading their book will give them a greater understanding of what they are reading.
 If possible we ask that a brief comment is left in their reading record, especially if questioning has taken place.

-Please see the Guided Reading page for examples of questions we ask in school.
+Please see the VIPERS page (click here) for examples of questions we ask in school.
 These questions could be used at home.